 (h) The fuel producer should report this fuel property to the fuel purchaser.
 Any generally accepted test method may be used and shall be identified in the report.

-(b)(2) Certification Gasoline Fuel Specifications for the 2020 and Subsequent Model Years.
+(b)(2) Certification Gasoline Fuel Specifications for the 2020 through 2026 Model Years.

-For 2020 and subsequent model engines, gasoline having the specifications listed below may be used in exhaust and evaporative emission testing as an option to the specifications in CFR §1065.710(b).
+For 2020 through 2026 model engines, gasoline having the specifications listed below may be used in exhaust and evaporative emission testing as an option to the specifications in 40 CFR §1065.710(b).
 If a manufacturer elects to utilize this option, both exhaust and evaporative emission testing shall be conducted by the manufacturer with gasoline having the specifications listed below, and the Executive Officer shall conduct exhaust and evaporative emission testing with gasoline having the specifications listed below.
-If a manufacturer elects to utilize gasoline having the specifications in CFR §1065.710(b), both exhaust and evaporative emission testing shall be conducted by the manufacturer with gasoline having the specifications in CFR §1065.710(b), and the Executive Officer shall conduct exhaust and evaporative emission testing with gasoline having the specifications in CFR §1065.710(b).
+If a manufacturer elects to utilize gasoline having the specifications in 40 CFR §1065.710(b), both exhaust and evaporative emission testing shall be conducted by the manufacturer with gasoline having the specifications in 40 CFR §1065.710(b), and the Executive Officer shall conduct exhaust and evaporative emission testing with gasoline having the specifications in 40 CFR §1065.710(b).

-California Certification Gasoline Specifications for the 2020 and Subsequent Model Years
+California Certification Gasoline Specifications for the 2020 through 2026 Model Years

 (a) The gasoline must be blended from typical refinery feedstocks.